 AG: You're so welcome.

 CK: That was Annalise Gregory.
 She's the author of How Wild Things Are Cooking, Fishing and Hunting at the Bottom of the World.
 Now it's time for my cohost, Sara Moulton, I'd answer some of your cooking questions.
-Sarah is of course the author of Home Cooking 101 and also star of Sara's Weeknight Meals on public television.
-So, Sarah, before we take some calls, I do have a question for you.
+Sara is of course the author of Home Cooking 101 and also star of Sara's Weeknight Meals on public television.
+So, Sara, before we take some calls, I do have a question for you.

 Sara Moulton: Okay